ratschlab/projects-2020-Neural-SVGD/README.md

 pip install -r requirements.txt
 ```

-This is a work in progress; when finished, I'll add code to reproduce all experiments and link to the preprint.
+This is a work in progress; when finished, I'll add a link to the preprint.

 # Structure

-All code is contained in the `learning_particle_gradients` folder.
+The implementation is contained in the `nvgd/src` folder.
 The files are structured as follows:

 * `distributions.py`: a set of classes that bundle together all attributes and methods associated with a probability distribution (e.g. mean, variance, sampling, computing the likelihood and loglikelihood).
 * `flows.py`: implements functions to simulate the particle dynamics, using the models in `models.py`